pullreports/pullreports-quick-start/README.md

 ## Add a report for your own database

-Follow these steps to use the `pullreports-quick-start` application to develop Pull Reports against your own database schema.
-Since you will make fundamental changes to the Gradle build configuration, be sure to stop the `pullreports-quick-start` application with `Control+C` before beginning.
+Follow these steps to use the `pullreports-quick-start` application(s) to develop Pull Reports against your own database schema.
+Since you will make fundamental changes to the Gradle build configuration, be sure to stop the `pullreports-quick-start` application(s) with `Control+C` before beginning.

-### 1) Install your database driver into Gretty
+### 1) Install your database driver

-If your database is not an H2 database, you must add your database JDBC driver to the container's classpath via the `gretty` dependency configuration within `build.gradle`.
+If your database is not an H2 database, you must add your database JDBC driver to the servlet container's classpath in order for the container to provide a JNDI datasource to pull Reports.

+via the `gretty` dependency configuration within `build.gradle`.

 For example, to use a PostgreSQL database, add the PostgreSQL driver in `build.gradle`: